temporalio/documentation/docs/go-workflow-testing.md

         s.Equal("SimpleActivityFailure", applicationErr.Error())
 }
 ```
-This test simulates the execution of the activity `SimpleActivity` that is invoked by our Workflow
+This test simulates the execution of the Activity `SimpleActivity` that is invoked by our Workflow
 `SimpleWorkflow` returning an error.
 We accomplish this by setting up a mock on the test environment
 for the `SimpleActivity` that returns an error.